content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/java-8 plus/core-java/2-Java-object oriented programming structure/2-java-objects-and-classes.md

 ![](media/a0cdb7df386535eb418098f290d4b613.png)

-**Example**, Pen is an object.
+**Example**: Pen is an object.
 Its name is Reynolds; color is white, known as its state.
 It is used to write, so writing is its behavior.

 ## 1.2 What is a Class in Java